l2iterative/profiler0/README.md

 The way that the profiler works is similar to a hardware watchpoint.

-When the guest program starts, the guest-side cycle tracer---uses a special instruction---to notify the host-side cycle tracer about the buffers to be watched.
+When the guest program starts, the guest-side cycle tracer---uses some dummy instructions (writing to the zero register)---to notify the host-side cycle tracer about the buffers to be watched.
 The code is [here](https://github.com/l2research/profiler0/blob/main/methods/guest/src/cycle_trace.rs#L14C5-L28C6).
 ```rust
 #[inline(always)]